Disability Student Allowance

 - An entitlement or approved funding table

 Please check all your contact details and entitlements are correct before sending them to us.
 Please also include your mobile telephone number and email address.
 We will contact you within 24 hours of receiving your information.

 You can send this information by clicking the button above or via:

 Step 2: Order confirmation and upgrades

 When we receive your information, we will enter your details into our database and a confirmation letter or email will be sent to you.
 This usually happens within 24 hours of receiving your order.

 At this point, you can contact us to arrange delivery and also have the opportunity to upgrade your order.
-It is important to remember that any upgrade will need to be paid by you and won’t be covered by your grant.
-The £200 contribution towards the computer system is also payable at this point if you are starting university in 2015.
+It is important to remember that any upgrade will need to be paid by you and won't be covered by your grant.
+The £200 contribution towards the computer system is also payable at this point.

 For NHS and SAAS students, we would take your payment details and arrange delivery.